 - Time is of the essence!
 Quick responses are more likely to see a positive outcome; they show that your organization is listening and responding to consumers’ concerns.

-There are more ways to respond to online reviews — how do you handle them at your organization?
-Share your ideas and tips with us in the comments section below, or reach out to us on Facebook, Twitter and LinkedIn.
+How do you handle negative reviews at your organization?
+Share your ideas and tips with us by reaching out on Facebook, Twitter and LinkedIn.